ketronix-dev/calmbuild/README.md

-solbuild
+calmbuild
 --------

-`solbuild` is a `chroot` based package build system, used to safely and efficiently build Solus packages from source, in a highly controlled and isolated environment.
-This tool succeeds the `evobuild` tool, originally in Evolve OS, which is now known as Solus.
-The very core concept of the layered builder has always remained the same, this is the next .. evolution.. of the tool.
+`calmbuild` is a `chroot` based package build system, used to safely and efficiently build Calmira packages from source, in a highly controlled and isolated environment.

 Requirements
 ------------